There are an awful lot of bugs in paradise

 July 24th 2011

 I recently realized that a number of you reading this blog (and receiving these annoying emails) are people I have not spoken to in some time, so I thought I ought to provide some context.
 I am currently attempting to change my field of study/work from laboratory based research (I spent the last year and a half working at the NIH) to field work (I need to be outside!!).
 Of course, in order to get a job/into grad school I actually need some experience.
 So, I have elected to spend three months (at least) volunteering in wildlife conservation research in Thailand.
 I will be working with an organization based out of Bangkok but will be staying at various field offices in national parks throughout the country.
-Until that begins, however, I am playing the typical tourist for three weeks: haggling over taxi fares, trying all the street food, taking too many pictures of menial objects, and enjoying my time in a country that seems, as a whole, to simply tolerate our presence.
+In my spare time I am playing the typical tourist: haggling over taxi fares, trying all the street food, taking too many pictures of menial objects, and enjoying my time in a country that seems, as a whole, to simply tolerate our presence.

 There are shrines EVERYWHERE!